-Business Experience and Education Dr. Michaels, one of our founders, has served as our Vice President, Products and Solutions since July 2010.
-Dr. Michaels served as our Vice President, Design for Manufacturability from June 2007 through June 2010.
-Prior to that, Dr. Michaels served as our Vice President, Field Operations for Manufacturing Process Solutions from January 2006 through May 2007.
-From March 1993 through December 2005, he served in various vice presidential capacities at PDF.
+Dr. Michaels, one of our founders, has served as Vice President, Products and Solutions since July 2010.
+Dr. Michaels served as Vice President, Design for Manufacturability from June 2007 through June 2010.
+Prior to that, Dr. Michaels served as Vice President, Field Operations for Manufacturing Process Solutions from January 2006 through May 2007.
+From March 1993 through December 2005, he served in various vice presidential capacities.
 He also served as Chief Financial Officer from November 1995 to July 1998.
-Dr. Michaels received a B.S. in Electrical Engineering, an
+Dr. Michaels received a B.S. in Electrical Engineering, an M.S.

-M.S.
 E.C.E. and a Ph.D.
 E.C.E. from Carnegie Mellon University.

+$Committee\ Memberships$

-Committee Memberships None
+None

-Qualifications & Attributes Dr. Michaels provides the Board with unique insight regarding Company-wide issues as an executive of the Company in various leadership capacities and levels of operations, and as a co-founder of the Company.
-This experience provides the

-Board with invaluable insight into Company operations.
+Dr. Michaels provides the Board with unique insight regarding Company-wide issues as an executive of the Company and a co-founder.
+This experience provides the Board with invaluable insight into Company operations.